 Pollinator ‘victory gardens’

-Urban dwellers can help compensate for habitat loss by providing pollinators, and other insects and wildlife, with chemical-free gardens using native plants.
+Urban dwellers can help compensate for habitat loss by providing pollinators, and other wildlife, with chemical-free gardens using native plants.
 If many people create pollinator gardens, they will add up to significant areas of habitat and connect patches of existing habitat.
-Read “More urban gardens encouraged to help save bees” at GlobalNews, and “Urban Refuge: How Cities Can Help Rebuild Declining Bee Populations” at the YaleEnvironment360 web site for more information.
+Read “More urban gardens encouraged to help save bees” at GlobalNews, and “Urban Refuge: How Cities Can Help Rebuild Declining Bee Populations” at the YaleEnvironment360 for more information.

 This isn’t a perfect solution.
 A few recent studies have shown that cities cause some unexpected issues for native bees.
 Mitigating the Effects of Heat on Urban Pollinators investigates the ‘urban heat island’ effect on bees.
 In my own garden, I observe few bumblebees on extremely hot days.
 The Impact of urbanization on wild bees underestimated describes that there are more male ground-nesting bees than females in cities.
 It takes more pollen, and higher protein pollen, to rear female bees, so perhaps planting more native flowers with high-quality resources will help correct that imbalance.
 Ideally, it would be best to preserve and restore wilderness for native species.
 While urban pollinator gardens won’t solve the problem of declining insect populations, whatever we can do to help is better than nothing.